 Dining room of the Cowboy Cafe.
 The waitress was super-friendly.
 Notice that whatever you need is already on the tables: water glasses, pitcher of water, napkins, straws, silverware (white packages in the black wire canister), and condiments.

-Walking around for about an hour after lunch showed lots of evidence of new west culture in Sheridan.
+Walking around for about an hour after lunch showed lots of evidence of New West culture in Sheridan.
 Every intersection in the main downtown area has four sculptures–one on each corner.
 Some streets also have sculptures mid-block.
 Some of the sculptures were donated to the city and some are for sale.
 The least expensive one I saw was $3,200.

 A “history of Sheridan” mural.
 One of the characters on the far end of the mural is the first schoolteacher.